szeweq/Flux/latest.md

-# Flux (Version 4.0.1)
+# Flux (Version 4.1.0)

 Changes since last version:
-- NEW BLOCK: Energy Cable - Finally!
-You can transport energy to machines much easier.
+- Rewritten some Java Code to Kotlin
-- Added: Mod Update Check
+- Flux now includes a custom mod loader (internal use for now)
-- Fixed: Flux Generator did not return energy amount
+- NEW BLOCK: Digger - mines blocks that are not dirt or stone